tomblind/local-lua-debugger-vscode/README.md

 ## Additional Configuration Options
 #### `scriptRoots`

-A list of alternate paths to find lua scripts.
+A list of alternate paths to find Lua scripts.
 This is useful for environments like LÖVE, which use custom resolvers to find scripts in other locations than what is in `package.config`.

+#### `scriptFiles`

+A list of glob patterns identifying where to find Lua scripts in the workspace when debugging.
+This is required for placing breakpoints in sourcemapped files (ex. 'ts' scripts when using TypescriptToLua), as the source files must be looked up ahead of time so that breakpoints can be resolved.

+Example: `scriptFiles: ["**/*.lua"]`

 #### `breakInCoroutines`